crystallabs/virtualtime/README.md

 That means it is possible for this field to have values between 0 and 53.
-Value 53 indicates a week that has started in one year (53rd Monday seen in a year), but at least one (and up to 3) of its days will overflow into the new year.
+Value 53 indicates a week that has started in one year (53rd Monday seen in a year), but at least one (and up to 3) of its days will surely overflow into the new year.

 Similarly, a value 0 matches up to the first 3 days (which inevitably must be Friday, Saturday, and/or Sunday) of the new year that belong to the week started in the previous year.

-That allows for a very flexible matching.
-If you want to match the first or last 7 days of a year irrespective of weeks, then you should use `day: 1..7` or `day: -7..-1` instead.
+Note: if you want to match the first or last 7 days of a year irrespective of weeks, you should use `day: 1..7` or `day: -7..-1` instead.

 ### Range values